skofe-alaska/GitHub-Fundamentals-and-Project-Week-13-Submission/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because...
+No configuration was performed manually, which is advantageous because it allowed for ELK to be installed on multiple servers from a single ansible session, resulting in a more streamlined process and a uniform install across the servers.
+It also allowed versioin control or updates without having to manually check each server.
 - What is the main advantage of automating configuration with Ansible?
   - answer